Social Media Starlet Demi Rose Serves Heavy Metal Teas In A Sheer String Bikini

 The bikini, which also has a thong bottom (which we’re not going to show you here for obvious reasons), received a lot of high praise from her followers, who complimented her “flawless” body and slamming curves.

-The model, who is originally from the working class town of Birmingham, also said that she would like to eventually move to Los Angeles, because she would like to pursue a career in acting, and there aren’t a lot of opportunities for her to act in her hometown.
+The model, who is originally from the working class town of Birmingham, also said that she would like to eventually move to Los Angeles because she would like to pursue a career in acting, and there aren’t a lot of opportunities for her to act in her hometown.

 Known as a bit of a “party girl” on the London scene, Demi Rose first came into the American public zeitgeist when she began dating rapper Tyga, best known for his semi-hit “Rack City,” his impregnation of Blac Chyna, and his subsequent affair with a then-underage Kylie Jenner.